LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

    // => // Returns the value of dividing op1 by op2

    op1 % op2
-   // => // Returns the value of the remainder from dividing op1 by op2 (modulo)
+   // => // Returns the value of the remainder from dividing op1 by op2 (modulo operation)

+   (: 10 + 3, 10 - 3, 10 * 3, 10 / 3, 10 % 3 )
+   // => staticarray(13, 7, 30, 3, 1)

 Assignment Variants
 -------------------

-While the standard arithmetic operators use their operands to produce a new value, Lasso supports syntax for applying the arithmetic operator **to** one of the operands.
+While the standard arithmetic operators use their operands to produce a new value, Lasso supports syntax for applying the arithmetic operator *to* one of the operands.
 The following operators perform their operation and assign the result to the left-hand side operand.
 Only the left-hand operand can be assigned to and not every expression is capable of being assigned to, as described in